 Why Marketplace Lending is Ready for Millennials

-When you add all of this together—millennials have discovered homebuying, they’re suspicious of banks and the stock market, and they’ve correctly identified real estate investing as outperforming the stock market since 2000—it makes sense that millennials are ready for real estate investing.
+When you add all of this together—millennials have discovered homebuying.
+They’re suspicious of banks and the stock market, and they’ve correctly identified real estate investing as outperforming the stock market since 2000—it makes sense that millennials are ready for real estate investing.
 Then, when you add the advent of peer-to-peer technology to the stack, the next stage of growth for most millennials is real estate crowdfunding, or marketplace lending.

 With marketplace lending, millennials don’t have to tie up as much cash for as long as they would if they went out and bought up properties in their local markets.
 With a $1,000 investment, millennials can see double-digit returns and be home for dinner.

-Of course, marketplace lending isn’t just for millennials, but millennials have proven that they know where the best performing investments have been for the last 17 years.
+Of course, marketplace lending isn’t just for millennials, but they have proven that they know where the best performing investments have been for the last 17 years.
 Now, it’s just a matter of taking advantage of that knowledge.